ARTICLE

 Cups

-Like swords and their very singular handles, cups show specific representations for each vessel as well:
+Like Swords and their very singular handles, Cups show specific representations for each vessel either:

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|